Debugging Argo Events

 Check the affected resource eg:

-kubectl describe eventsource my-sensor
+kubectl describe eventbus defaultkubectl describe eventsource my-sensorkubectl describe sensor my-sensor

 -